 - Salt & pepper, to taste

 - Prepare your gnocchi by following our guide to making homemade gnocchi.
+You can also follow along as Roberta makes gnocchi in the video below.

 - Once shaped, begin preparing your sauce.
 Start by heating your olive oil in a pan, over medium heat.
 Add your shallots, and sauté until translucent.
 Add the garlic and gently fry until fragrant and browned, being careful not to burn the mixture.